genetics-statistics/GEMMA/README.md

 The first option is simpler, and is therefore recommended for most users.

-The main benefit of the second option is that it allows for boosting performance of the program using specialized C++ compilers (e.g., the Intel C++ compiler) and numerical libraries.
+Compiling from source takes more work, but can boost performance of the program, especially when using specialized C++ compilers and numerical libraries.

 In both cases, we recommend downloading the
-[latest stable release][release] instead of the Github repository.
+[latest stable release][latest_release] instead of the Github repository.

 ### Using precompiled binaries

+1. Go to the [latest stable release](latest_release) and download the file appropriate for your platform: `gemma.linux.gz` or `gemma.macosx.gz`.

+2. Run `gunzip gemma.linux.gz` or `gunzip gemma.linux.gz` to
+decompress the file.

+3. The binaries we provide are linked to static versions of the GSL, LAPACK and BLAS libraries.
+However, since the program dynamically links to standard system libraries and libraries included with the C++ compiler, *you need to make sure that you have installed on your system the same C++ compiler that was used to build the program.* For example, `gemma.linux` was built using `gcc 4.8.5`, so you should have `gcc 4.8.x`.
+If the libraries are installed somewhere non-standard, you can tell where GEMMA can find the libraries by setting the `LD_LIBRARY_PATH` environment variable.
+If you have the wrong C++ compiler version, then the program will likely complain about dynamic linking errors.

-### Building binaries from source
+### Building the binaries from source

 *We provide a simple Makefile which will need to be customized; please see the comments at the top of the Makefile.
 Explain why we